How to reduce the cost of traveling by air

 5 Ways to Avoid Baggage Fees

-According to AA.com, the website of American Airlines, approximately 275,000 people fly on their airline each day.
-That's 34,000 daily flights on American alone.
+According to AA.com, the website of American Airlines, approximately 530,794 people fly on their airline each day.
 Add that figure to the numerous other domestic and international carriers, and you know that despite the economy, there are many people of all ages traveling for personal reasons or for business.
-Perhaps you will fly this year for family reunions, special occasions, or maybe an ocean-side well-deserved vacation on the beach.
+Perhaps you will fly this year for family reunions, special occasions, or maybe a well-deserved ocean-side vacation on the beach.
 In the past few years, the increasing costs of airport security and rising fuel costs have made air travel ridiculously expensive.
 But there are some legitimate and sensible ways to make air travel more reasonable for you and your family.